Vista Chino: Lawsuit (2012–2013)

-Peace (2013–present)
+Peace and break-up (2013–2014)

 On May 23, 2013, it was announced that Vista Chino had signed with Napalm Records.
 That same day a new song, "Dargona Dragona," was posted on the band's SoundCloud page.
 Their debut album, Peace, was released on September 3, 2013.
 Guest appearances included Mike Dean on "As You Wish" and Chris Cockrell on "The Gambling Moose."
 The album peaked at #14 on the Billboard Heatseekers Album chart.

 In an interview with About.com, John Garcia spoke of the band's recent success and possibilities for the future.

 The first show played under the new moniker was on June 9, 2013 at the Orion Music and More Festival.

 In October 2014, former bassist Nick Oliveri claimed that the band had broken up due to a falling out that led to Garcia leaving the band.
 During this period, Bjork and Garcia decided to continue their solo careers, with Garcia releasing an eponymous debut album and Bjork releasing an album with his new backing band, the Low Desert Punk Band.
 Garcia had denied the falling out earlier, stating, "There was never any breakup or any bad blood, it was just really me wanting to get this monkey off my back with my solo record."
 When asked whether there would be a second album, Garcia replied, "I doubt if there'll be another Vista Chino record.
 I seriously, seriously doubt it."
-The band has remained active on social media, however, and on December 31, posted a picture of Garcia and Bjork, and teased a new album for 2015.
-As of 2022, no announcements of a second studio album have been made.
+However, the band has remained active on social media, and on December 31, posted a picture of Garcia and Bjork, and teased a new album for 2015.
+No further announcements of a second studio album have been made since.